Saber13110/AppTracking/README.md

 L'interface Angular propose un formulaire accessible à l'adresse `/auth/resend-verification` pour effectuer cette action.

+## Tracking Dashboard

+The `/dashboard` route displays a real‑time map of all active shipments.
+Markers are clustered automatically and the page also shows charts summarizing delivery statistics.

 ## License

 This project is licensed under the [MIT License](LICENSE).